groq/groq-typescript/README.md

 });
 ```

-Note that if given a `DEBUG=true` environment variable, this library will log all requests and responses automatically.
+**Note:** If given a `DEBUG=true` environment variable, the Groq TypeScript API Librarywill log all requests and responses automatically.
 This is intended for debugging purposes only and may change in the future without notice.

-## Configuring an HTTP(S) Agent (e.g., for proxies)
+## Configuring an HTTP(S) Agent

-By default, this library uses a stable agent for all http/https requests to reuse TCP connections, eliminating many TCP & TLS handshakes and shaving around 100ms off most requests.
+By default, this library uses a stable agent for all HTTP/HTTPS requests to reuse TCP connections, eliminating many TCP & TLS handshakes and shaving around 100ms off most requests.

-If you would like to disable or customize this behavior, for example to use the API behind a proxy, you can pass an `httpAgent` which is used for all requests (be they http or https), for example:
+If you would like to disable or customize this behavior (e.g. to use the API behind a proxy), you can pass an `httpAgent` to be used for all requests (whether HTTP or HTTPS) as outlined in the following example:

 <!-- prettier-ignore -->
 ```ts